hdShang/arxiv-daily/docs/cs-CL/2025-08-05/papers/250803970v1-data-and-ai-governance-promoting-equity-ethics-and-fairness-in-large.md

 ---
 layout: default
-title: Data and AI governance: Promoting equity, ethics, and fairness in large language models
+title: "Data and AI governance: Promoting equity, ethics, and fairness in large language models"
 ---

 # Data and AI governance: Promoting equity, ethics, and fairness in large language models